Simon-Bruno/omen-frontend/README.md

+# Omen - eCommerce UX Co-Pilot

-This is the [assistant-ui](https://github.com/Yonom/assistant-ui) starter project.
+This is the Omen project, an eCommerce UX Co-Pilot powered by AI.

 ## Getting Started